espretto/stryng/README.md

 ### features

 - manually inherits the native `String` namespace and prototype
-- progressive enhancement to fullfill ECMA-Script 5 & 6 standards
+- progressive enhancement to fulfill ECMA-Script 5 & 6 standards
 - every function is available as both
   - static function for functional programming
   - instance method for object oriented programming